w3c/wot-cg/Tutorials/whatiswot/15-Protocol_Level/README.md

 - `coap://` -> CoAP
 - `mqtt://` -> MQTT

-This design allows a Thing Description to stay protocol-agnostic while still enabling concrete interactions.
+This design allows the Thing Description concept to stay protocol-agnostic while still enabling concrete protocol-level interactions.
 A single affordance can expose multiple forms as well, offering the same interaction over different protocols.

 #### Content Type

-Forms can also specify a `contentType`, which tells the client how the payload is encoded.
+Forms also specify a `contentType`, which tells the client how the payload is encoded.
 Common examples include:
 - `application/json` -> JSON
 - `application/cbor` -> CBOR
 - `text/plain` -> TEXT